 Q: What makes our clinic different from other Des Moines area chiropractic clinics?

-A: Dr. Shaw’s expertise is the diagnosis and treatment of joint, muscle, and nerve disorders with the goal of getting you back to the activities which you love to do.
+A: Our expertise is the diagnosis and treatment of joint, muscle, and nerve disorders with the goal of getting you back to the activities which you love to do.
 This is done by providing conservative care along with education about your condition so you have self-treatment options if you should have a flare-up in the future.

 Q: Isn’t all chiropractic treatment the same?

 A: At Shaw Chiropractic & Sports Injury Center we utilize clinically proven treatments with a goal of relieving pain and other symptoms and restoring function.
-Most treatment plans in our office fall between 4 – 6 visits and Dr. Shaw will help you manage when it is wise to return to certain activities.
+Most treatment plans in our office fall between 4 – 6 visits and we will help you manage when it is wise to return to certain activities.

 Q: Do I have to keep coming back for treatment?